Sunday, 21 December 2025

 🧂 THE SALT WATER GARGLE

-One of the most effective ways to soothe a scratchy throat and reduce swelling.
+This age-old remedy is clinically proven to be one of the most effective ways to soothe a scratchy throat, reduce swelling, and flush out bacteria.

 Recipe:

-• Mix 1/2 teaspoon of salt into 8 ounces (1 cup) of warm water.
+• Mix 1/2 teaspoon of table salt into 8 ounces (1 cup) of warm water until dissolved.

-• Stay Hydrated: Keeps the throat moist.
-Ice pops can numb the pain.
+• Stay Hydrated: Drinking plenty of water keeps the throat tissues moist.
+Eating ice pops can temporarily numb the pain.

-• Humidify: Use a cool-mist humidifier to prevent dry air irritation.
+• Humidify: Use a cool-mist humidifier in your bedroom to prevent dry air irritation while you sleep.

-• Lozenges: Hard candies or cough drops help stimulate saliva (do not give to children under 4 due to choking risk).
+• Lozenges: Hard candies or medicated throat drops help stimulate saliva production.
+(Never give lozenges or hard candies to children under 4 due to the severe choking risk).

 No comments: